Swelling after lens replacement. Rehabilitation after cataract removal

 Symptoms

-Corneal edema is manifested in the formation of folds and vertical lines in its layers.
-Violation of its transparency and thickening leads to the appearance of a veil before the eyes and a decrease in visual acuity, and while wearing contact lenses, a person begins to experience discomfort.
+Corneal edema manifests itself in the formation of folds and vertical lines in its layers.
+Violation of its transparency and thickening leads to the appearance of a veil before the eyes and a decrease in visual acuity, and while wearing contact lenses a person begins to experience discomfort.

 With constant and prolonged edema, the body begins to compensate for the violation by the appearance of a network of blood vessels in the cornea.
-This changes the structure of the main part of the cornea - the stroma; , there is a penetration of lipids and a violation of the transparency of the cornea.
+At the same time, the structure of the main part of the cornea - the stroma - changes; , penetration of lipids and disruption of the transparency of the cornea occurs.

 Corneal edema may be accompanied by symptoms such as:

-Often, corneal edema is asymptomatic, and this pathology can only be detected when examining an ophthalmologist.
+Often, corneal edema is asymptomatic, and this pathology can only be identified by examination by an ophthalmologist.

-If the edema is neglected and chronic, vascularization occurs, i.e. new blood vessels form inside the cornea.
-This sign can be seen only during biomicroscopic examination.
+If the edema is advanced and chronic, vascularization occurs, i.e., new blood vessels are formed inside the cornea.
+This sign can only be noticed during a biomicroscopic examination.

 Treatment

 Therapy depends entirely on the cause that provoked the pathology.
 Diagnosis is carried out by an ophthalmologist.
-Laboratory tests are ordered to rule out infections.
-Assessment of the degree of corneal edema is carried out using a technique called in medicine (thickness measurement using ultrasound or optics).
-The optometrist, if necessary, can prescribe a Schirmer test, which will determine the level of tear fluid produced by the eye.
+To exclude infections, laboratory tests are prescribed.
+The degree of corneal edema is assessed using a technique called in medicine (thickness measurement using ultrasound or optics).
+If necessary, the ophthalmologist can prescribe a Schirmer test, which will determine the level of tear fluid produced by the eye.

-The tactics of treatment with medications is selected depending on the cause that provoked the edema of the cornea.
+Treatment tactics with medications are selected depending on the cause that provoked corneal edema.

-If contact lenses are the source of the problem, the first thing to do is to stop using them until the symptoms disappear completely.
+If the source of the problem is contact lenses, the first thing to do is stop using them until the symptoms disappear completely.

-A bacterial infection is often the result of improper lens wear.
-Bacteria such as Staphylococcus aureus, Pseudomonas aeruginosa, amoebic infection provoke corneal edema.
+Bacterial infection often results from improper lens wear.
+Corneal edema is provoked by bacteria such as Staphylococcus aureus, Pseudomonas aeruginosa, and amoebic infection.

-Treatment in this case is the local application of antibacterial agents., such as , .
-The antibiotics contained in these preparations will quickly and effectively help the patient.
+Treatment in this case consists of local use of antibacterial agents., such as , .
+The antibiotics contained in these drugs will quickly and effectively help the patient.

 Levofloxacin is used for corneal edema

 Corneal edema after cataract surgery sometimes occurs the next day after the procedure.
-The cause of the edema in this case is a large amount of fluid that passes through the eye during crushing and washing out of the replaced lens of the eye.
-The denser the cataract and the lower the vision, the more likely the development of postoperative corneal edema.
+The cause of swelling in this case is the large amount of fluid that passes through the eye during crushing and washing out the replaced lens of the eye.
+The denser the cataract and the poorer the vision, the more likely it is to develop postoperative corneal edema.

 As a rule, corneal edema after surgery does not require additional treatment.
 Disappears on its own within 1-2 weeks.

-In rare cases, edema is removed with the help of injections and procedures, which, if necessary, are prescribed by the attending physician.
+In rare cases, swelling is relieved with injections and procedures, which, if necessary, are prescribed by the attending physician.

-Treatment of infectious diseases that caused corneal edema requires antifungal or.
-Usually, local remedies (eye drops) are used, but in more severe conditions, tablets or intravenous injections are prescribed.
+Treatment of infectious diseases that cause corneal edema requires antifungal or.
+Local remedies (eye drops) are usually used, but for more severe conditions, tablets or intravenous injections are prescribed.

-For viral diseases use preparations containing interferon (for example,), as well as artificial tears.
+For viral diseases drugs containing interferon (for example), as well as artificial tears are used.

-Ophthalmoferon is used for viral diseases of the cornea of the eye
+Oftalmoferon is used for viral diseases of the cornea

 For bacterial infections antibacterial agents are indicated (Moxifloxacin, Levofloxacin).